zeessyed/AWS-Lab/natgw-bastin-hist.md

 > Under VPC click NAT Gateway
 > Create NAT gateway
 > Put Name - optional (NAT-GWP)
-> Assign under public subnet , I select us-east-1a
+> Assign under public subnet , I select us-east-1a -- right now this part is automatic (Though Manual section is there but please leave it Automatic )
-> Allocate Elastic IP
+> Allocate Elastic IP  --- Right now not required this , this is fully Automatic
 > Click Create NAT Gateway

 It will take some time to create